 So, it’s an amazing component of Physeo.
 They’ve done it really well.

-Now, one of the biggest things that I love, especially for you guys who loves flashcards, is that the majority of the lectures has an associated Anki deck.
+Now, one of the biggest things that I love to talk about in this Physeo review is their flashcards.
+This is especially important for you guys who loves flashcards as the majority of the lectures in Physeo has an associated Anki deck.

 That means you can take your flashcards, use them on the go and watch your videos at a later time.

-Here are some examples of the flashcards that are available inside Physeo.
+Here are some examples of the Physeo Anki decks:

 The files are in APKG format, so you have to download the ANKI app here to be able to open and view the flashcards

-You can also use this after you watch the video to quiz yourself.
+You can also use any Pyseo Anki deck after you watch the video to quiz yourself.
 And these are available in most of the lectures inside this Step 1 resource.

 Physeo Audio Lectures